Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Experimental results

+Our interpretation of the measured background is further supported by measurements of the temperature dependence of the NSD.
+As shown in Fig.~\ref{fig:temptuning}, the broad SPDC background demonstrates a clear temperature dependence expected from a co-propagating process.
+In contrast, the narrow peaks demonstrate the comparatively weak temperature dependence expected from counter-propagating processes.

-\\Knowledge of these counter-propagating noise processes might provide valuable insight into the underlying quasi-phase matching, or the crystal properties.
-For example, with good knowledge of the poling period, and the Sellmeier equations for the signal wavelength, the location of the peaks at the signal wavelength allow inference of the Sellmeier equations at the idler wavelength.
+Knowledge of these counter-propagating noise processes might provide valuable insight into the underlying quasi-phase-matching, or the crystal properties.
+For example, with good knowledge of the poling period, and the Sellmeier equations for the signal wavelength, the location of the peaks at the signal wavelength allows inference of the Sellmeier equations at the idler wavelength.
 Alternatively, the periodic nature of these features might also allow for improved precision in inferring the grating period.
-Furthermore, the appearance or absence of phase-matching associated higher-order polings may complement our understanding of poling errors, especially when considered alongside the size of the homogeneous-background attributed to random duty-cycle errors.
+Furthermore, the appearance or absence of phase-matching associated higher-order polings may complement our understanding of poling errors, especially when considered alongside the size of the homogeneous-background attributed to random duty cycle errors.